TCJester10/WWA/README.md

 # Overview
 Using API data gathered from world weather, I created a simple vacation plan using the weather data available at four sites.
-Over the course of this module, I grew comfortable with using API calls, and learned how to parse through large JSON files.
+Over the course of this project, I grew comfortable with using API calls, and learned how to parse through large JSON files.

 # Process
 * First, I got data from world weather using an API call.